triplea-game/triplea/.github/ISSUE_TEMPLATE/bug_report.md

  - find the save game file ending with '.tsvg'
  - use a 'zip' program like winzip (file compression, example: https://www.wikihow.com/Make-a-Zip-File)

-Once zipped, you can post the zip file to this issue, thank you!
+Once zipped, you can post the zip file to this issue by clicking "attach files" at the bottom of this window or dragging and dropping them into this text area.
+Thank you!
 -->